How should the companies measure the performance of its reputation management?

 How can we see the performance of the reputation management efforts in the business results?

-Though the reputation is an intangible asset of any organization, but still, it’s as real as any other tangible capital.
+Though the reputation is an intangible asset of any organization, still, it’s as real as any other tangible capital.
 In a greater sense, the reputation of a company is much more valuable and vital than all the other assets combined.
 So, any company cannot afford to avoid the proper utilization of this prime asset or waste it.

 While the forecast of the future cash inflow highly affects the value of the company, the sound reputation plays a booster role in creating the investor’s trust and the faith in the organizational capability to deal with those forecasted can inflows.
 We can also observe the impact of a company’s market reputation in its goodwill which is the key element of almost all the big deals.